Colin Powell's presentation to the United Nations Security Council

-On February 5, 2003, the Secretary of State of the United States Colin Powell gave a PowerPoint presentation to the United Nations Security Council.
-He explained the rationale for the Iraq War which would start on March 20, 2003 with the invasion of Iraq.
-The decision to invade Iraq had already been made prior to the presentation being given.
+On February 5, 2003, the secretary of state of the United States Colin Powell gave a PowerPoint presentation to the United Nations Security Council asserting that Iraq was in violation of UN Security Resolution 1441 and was in the process of producing chemical weapons of mass destruction.
+Powell stated that Iraq had repeatedly refused to work with inspectors from UNMOVIC and IAEA and citing U.S. intelligence reports, was producing WMD's and was involved with terrorism, all in violation of Resolution 1441.

-The content of the presentation was based on unreliable evidence.
-Powell was criticized for lying, while the U.S. saw its credibility heavily damaged.
+UN secretary-general Kofi Annan called the presentation strong and thorough, urged Iraqi leadership to comply with Resolution 1441, and stated that he did not think war was inevitable.
+The validity of the cited intelligence reports was called into question with Powell later stating his speech was a "great intelligence failure" and calling it a "blot" on his reputation.

 Selection and preparation

 On February 5, 2003, Powell appeared before the UN to prove the urgency to engage a war with Iraq.
 In 2016, Powell would say, "[A]t the time I gave the speech on Feb.
 5, the president had already made this decision for military action."
 Powell was selected to deliver the speech based on his credibility, and he stated in 2016 that it had been written by the vice president's office:The speech supposedly had been prepared in the White House in the United States National Security Council.
 But when we were given what had been prepared, it was totally inadequate, and we couldn't track anything in it.
 When I asked Condoleezza Rice, the national security advisor, where did this come from, it turns out the vice president's office had written it.CIA analyst Nada Bakos has stated that the speech's language differed from what the CIA prepared for Powell and from the copies the CIA received in advance of the presentation.